 Jim worked as a salesman for Newsom Seed from the early 1990’s until shortly before his passing in 2013.
 He made great contributions to turfgrass-related businesses during this period, especially businesses directly involved in turf production.

-The Jim Claxton Scholarship Fund allows for an award to be issued to a winning applicant prior to the Fall college semester in the amount of $500.
-If the Scholarship Fund allows, additional applicants may be awarded.
+The Jim Claxton Scholarship fund allows for up to $1,500 to be issued to winning applicant(s) prior to the Fall college semester.
 Previous winners of the Jim Claxton Scholarship may re-apply.
 Preference may be given to students enrolled in a turfgrass related field or with experience in turfgrass production.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.